-Les Deux Alpes Ski Resort
+Les Deux Alpes

 Les 2 Alpes has the highest pistes in France at over 3,500m.
 The resort is not pretty but it's affordable and lively, and whilst the ski area is not very large, it has testing black runs and freeriding for strong skiers, and long gentle blue pistes for novices or those who prefer easy cruising.

 The highest slopes are 100% snowsure and can be skied in summer as well as winter.
-The resort itself is “only” at 1,650m above sea level, but it takes just two lifts to reach the edge of the glacier at 3,400m, and a further two lifts gets you to the highest piste skiing in France at the Dôme de la Lauze at 3,568m.
-From here strong novices and above can descend nearly 2,000m on blue and green runs, which, together with the excellent nursery slopes next to the resort and the wide choice of ski schools, make Les Deux Alpes a good place to learn to ski.
-And experts are not forgotten about either: there are both normal black runs and ungroomed ‘dotted black’ slopes that deserve their grading.
+The resort itself is “only” at 1,650m above sea level, but it takes just two lifts to experience glacier skiing at an elevation of 3,400m, and a further two lifts get you to the highest pistes in France at the Dôme de la Lauze at 3,568m.

 But there is a solution to that: just to the north of Les Deux Alpes is the larger ski area of Alpe d’Huez.
 The two resorts are not connected by lift but they are by bus and helicopter, and most lift passes entitle you to at least one day’s free skiing in the other one, so use it.
-And for those with a car, the tree-lined slopes of Serre Chevalier are about 50 minutes away and make a good contrast to L2A’s high-altitude bowls.
+And for those with a car, the tree-lined slopes of Serre Chevalier are about 50 minutes away and make a good contrast to Les Deux Alpes’ high-altitude bowls.

 Les Deux Alpes Pros and Cons